An Introduction to Smart Vacuums

 Who should buy the Eufy RoboVac 30 instead?
 So you get boundary strips, if that’s a thing for you.
 For mainly hard floors and low-pile carpets I’d go with the 11S (less expensive and not much difference), but if you have medium-carpets or real trouble with pet hair I’d strongly consider this one for the extra powerful suction.

 Ecovacs Robotics is going to be the source of our second “Premium Budget” offering, for when you want to squeeze the maximum magic out of limited money.
-Our game is to stay under the $300 cut-off point while hopefully packing in a lot more features.
+Our game is to stay under the £300 cut-off point while hopefully packing in a lot more features.
 We’re hunting for a sweet spot of price and performance, so let’s see what a little extra money gets us.
 Is it going to be worth it?
 Let’s find out!
-(Hint: yes.)
+(Hint: well, maybe.)

 The first thing you’ll notice about browsing the range of Ecovacs robots on the market is that there’s so many of them, especially with integrated mops.
 The company seems to have been trying out a lot of different ideas with mixed results, reflected in the middling-to-good reviews for a lot of their products.
 Where Ecovacs has been going right has been with the Deebot N79 and later Deebot N79s robot vacuums, both decent models in 2017, but now being replaced in 2018 with the newer generation Deebot 601 and 901 models.